Confidence. Compassion. Conviction. Filing for Divorce? We Can Help!

 If divorce is imminent, now is the time to begin protecting your own interests.
 Without strong, proactive legal representation, you could be losing out on assets and property that should be yours.
 You could take on more debt than is rightfully yours.

-You could obtain an adverse ruling in regard to alimony/spousal support.
+You could obtain an adverse ruling regarding alimony/spousal support.
 If you have children, it is of paramount importance that your parental rights are protected.
 As a full-service divorce law firm, we can help you with all of the above.

 We have the experience and resources to handle complex, high-asset divorces and contentious child custody disputes.
 Our diverse practice can address sensitive issues ranging from divorce involving domestic violence to same-sex matters.
 When circumstances change after divorce, we can help you address post-decree modifications.